Countering Overseas Threats

 The U.S. National Security Strategy calls for a whole-of-government approach—including diplomacy and development as well as defense and intelligence capabilities—to counter overseas threats to the U.S. homeland and U.S. interests.

 The United States has invested tens of billions of dollars in efforts to counter overseas threats over the past decade.
 These efforts, led by the Departments of State and Defense, the U.S. Agency for International Development, and other agencies, have included providing assistance to enhance the capability of foreign partners to combat terrorist networks, counter violent extremism, and confront transnational criminal organizations.
 GAO has ongoing work and recently issued reports that examined and, where appropriate, made recommendations on the following:

-- The use of security cooperation and security assistance, as well as development and other assistance, to counter terrorist threats emanating from Yemen.
+- The use of security cooperation and security assistance, as well as development and other assistance, to counter terrorist threats emanating from outside the United States.